 - Data integration and assimilation algorithms and technologies

 - Performance evaluation in EILC applications and solutions

 - Cyberinfrastructure and “big science” planning and reporting

-XLOOP is held in conjunction with SC20: The International Conference on High Performance Computing, Networking, Storage and Analysis and in co-operation with the IEEE Computer Society Technical Consortium on High Performance Computing (TCHPC).
+XLOOP is held in conjunction with SC19: The International Conference on High Performance Computing, Networking, Storage and Analysis and in co-operation with the IEEE Computer Society Technical Consortium on High Performance Computing (TCHPC).